Category Archives: Vanity

 “That hair may grow again quickly, the ashes of burnt bees [mixed] with mice dung, if you anoint this with oil of roses, will make hair grow in the palm of your hand.”

-Lastly, for “swollen codds” [testicles], Wecker suggests breaking out the frypan:
+Lastly, for “swollen codds [testicles], Wecker suggests breaking out the frypan:

 “Take new horse dung, mix the same with vinegar and fresh butter, fry it in a pan and, as hot as the patient may endure, lay it to the grieved place.”

 Source: Johann Wecker and Dr R. Read, Secrets of Art and Nature, 1661 ed.
-Content on this page is © Alpha History 2016.
+Content on this page is © Alpha History 2019-23.
 Content may not be republished without our express permission.
 For more information please refer to our Terms of Use or contact Alpha History.

 1910: Mantelet invents the breast douche

-Nothing is known about Frenchman Alexis Mantelet – other the fact he was a man seemingly obsessed with breasts and the cleanliness thereof.
+Nothing is known about Frenchman Alexis Mantelet – other than the fact he was a man seemingly obsessed with breasts and the cleanliness thereof.

 In 1910 and 1927, Mantelet filed two applications for devices to wash the female bosom.
 The first of these he dubbed the “breast douche”.
 Pictured below, Mantelet’s “breast douche” was a long hose and tap fitting, connected to a cupping arrangement housing “two or preferably three rings of strong jets”.
 It was then placed briefly on each breast, while the user adjusted the jets to her liking.
-According to Mantelet, this process achieved:
+According to Mantelet this process achieved:

 “A complete, vigorous and abundant douche over the whole surface of the breast… so that the douche may very well be of short duration.
 This douche therefore gives very desirable results [without] shock or undue chill.”

-Mantelet fails to explain the necessity or advantages of washing one’s breasts so thoroughly.
-However, 17 years later he had changed some of his views about “breast douching”.
 Mantelet’s second patent, lodged in April 1927, was a less complex handheld device for “sprinkling the breasts”, rather than bombarding them.
 Harsh jets of water on “delicate mammillae”, wrote Mantelet, deliver “an exaggerated massage of the muscular fibres of the mammary glands”, toughening the breast and possibly distorting its shape.
 The 1927 version of Mantelet’s breast washer was easier on the breasts and would “preserve the due proportion of their shape”.

 Both patents were granted but it seems that Mantelet’s “breast douches” never reached the market.

 Source: US Patent Office records, Nos.
 973445 (1910) and 1746861 (1927).
-Content on this page is © Alpha History 2016.
+Content on this page is © Alpha History 2019-23.
 Content may not be republished without our express permission.
 For more information please refer to our Terms of Use or contact Alpha History.

-1870: Nights-in will “redevelop shrivelled breasts”
+1870: Nights in will “redevelop shrivelled breasts”

-Orson Squire Fowler (1809-1887) was an American physician, phrenologist and writer.
-The son of a New York farmer and preacher, Fowler studied at Amherst College, graduating in 1834 alongside Henry Ward Beecher.
 While at Amherst, Fowler became interested in phrenology, the pseudo-science of ascertaining character and personality by studying the dimensions of the skull.
 Few academics took this seriously but Fowler nevertheless made money by giving ‘skull readings’ to his fellow students.
-After graduating, he opened a phrenological practice in New York City which later became quite profitable.
+After graduating he opened a phrenological practice in New York City, which later became quite profitable.

 A prolific writer and lecturer, Fowler was also known for his quirky theories and social reforms.
 In the 1850s he pioneered the construction of octagon-shaped houses, claiming they were easier to build, more spacious and symmetrical and conducive to “a harmonious environment”.

-Fowler was also something of a progressive, arguing against slavery, child labour and corporal punishment.
+Fowler was something of a progressive, arguing against slavery, child labour and corporal punishment.
 A supporter of the ‘votes for women’ lobby, his views on women were also relatively enlightened.
-Nevertheless, Fowler was still prone to Victorian naivete about women.
+Nevertheless Fowler was still prone to Victorian naivete about women.
 Writing in 1870 he told his male readers that slackness in their wives’ breasts could be corrected with a little quality time together:

 “Have your wife’s breasts declined since you courted and married her?
 It is because her womb has declined… and nursing up her love will rebuild both her womb and breasts… Court her up again, as you used to do before marriage.
-Besides reddening up her now pale cheeks, lightening up her now lagging motion and animating her flagging spirits, you will redevelop her shrivelled breasts!
+Besides reddening up her now pale cheeks, lightening up her now lagging motion and animating her flagging spirits, you will redevelop her shriveled breasts!
 Stay home at nights from your clubrooms, billiard saloons and lodges to read or talk to her… you’ll get well ‘paid’ every time you see her bust.
 And your infants will be better fed.”

-Conversely, Fowler warned that continuing to ignore your wife and neglect her emotional needs will produce “two opposite results”.
-In other words, the more you go out, the saggier they will become.
+Conversely, Fowler warned that continuing to ignore your wife and neglect her emotional needs will produce “two opposite results” – in other words, the more you go out, the saggier they will become.
 In addition, Fowler was also a vocal critic of women who read novels.

 Source: Orson S. Fowler, Creative and Sexual Science, or Manhood, Womanhood and their Mutual Interrelations, Cincinatti, 1870.
-Content on this page is © Alpha History 2016.
+Content on this page is © Alpha History 2019-23.
 Content may not be republished without our express permission.
 For more information please refer to our Terms of Use or contact Alpha History.

 1609: Curl your moustache for sneeze-free kissing